Awilonk/awilonk.github.io/_pages/about.md

 Work experience
 ======
 *  2019.7 - 2022.4: Senior Machine Learning Engineer, DiDi Chuxing
-   * **ETA, Map team:** Make accurate arrival time predictions(ETAs) to calculate fares,estimate pickup times,mach riders to drivers,plan deliveries, and more.Which is the highest QPS model at DiDi.
+   * **ETA, Map team:** Train ML\DL models to predict accurate arrival time (ETAs) to calculate fares, estimate pickup times, match riders to drivers, plan deliveries, and more.
+The ETA model's QPS is the highest at DiDi.
-   * **Related Paper:** Wang, Zheng, Kun Fu, and Jieping Ye.
-"Learning to estimate the travel time."
-In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, pp. 858-866.
-2018.

 * 2015.10 - 2016.4: Intern, DJI.
   *  **Flight control group:** Develop BSP and HAL layer code and adapt sensors such as barometer, IMU, and UWB.
 I am also involved in developing the open platform OnboardSDK.